AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 ## Please support me

 If you want to help me writing more blog posts please use the affiliate links above to buy stuff.
-You can also donate a litte amount using the link below or (or scan the QR Code).
+You can also donate a little amount using the link below or (or scan the QR Code).

 Thanks a million times!